BLOG: Dilute and Mix

 - A carrier oil, such as fractionated coconut oil, almond oil, or jojoba oil

-- Another fat-soluble substance, such as alcohol (96%), castile soap or another (basic) soap
+- Another fat-soluble substance, such as alcohol (96%), castile soap or another (base) soap

-The following products are water soluble and therefore do not mix with your essential oil:
+The following products are water soluble and therefore will not mix with your essential oil:

 - Water